 If everything checks out, your VPN is working properly and you should have nothing to worry about.

 What if the VPN is not Working As it Should?

-The most basic requirement for a VPN to work, is it will not leak DNS or your original IP address.
-And if by any chance your VPN service fails to achieve any of the above, then it is time switch your VPN provider.
+The most basic requirement for a VPN to work is it will not leak DNS or your original IP address.
+And if by any chance your VPN service fails to achieve any of the above, then it is time to switch your VPN provider.

 We have covered extensive VPN comparisons so you don’t have to run around.
-After our through testing following are some of the VPN services which lives up to the expectations.
+After our thorough testing following are some of the VPN services which live up to the expectations.

 |Rank||VPN Service||Money-Back Guarantee||Compatible Streaming Services||Simultaneous Connections|

 |#1||Surfshark||30 days||Netflix, Hulu, Disney Plus, Amazon Prime, BBC iPlayer & more.||Unlimited devices|

 |#2||NordVPN||30 days||Netflix, Hulu, Disney Plus, Amazon Prime, BBC iPlayer & more.||Up to 6 devices|

 |#3||ExpressVPN||30 days||Netflix, Hulu, Disney Plus, Amazon Prime & more.||Up to 5 devices|